capocchi/DEVSimPy/README.md

 $ git fetch --unshallow
 ```

-DEVSimPy don't require installation and works on all platforms.
-To launch DEVSimPy, you need to execute the devsimpy.py file into a Python prompt:
+DEVSimPy don't require installation and works on all platforms ().
+To execute DEVSimPy:
 ```sh
 $ python devsimpy.py
 ```